Hugging. Some of us like to be hugged, and some of us don’t.

 Catching germs and getting dirty is another reason why some Asians aren’t keen on hugging.
 Being clean is something many of us pride ourselves upon, explaining why we like taking our shoes off at home.
 More than once I’ve heard my mum say, “Those gweilos hugging.
 So sweaty.”

 Maybe some Asians shy away from hugging because of our nature to be shy.
 Because we’re respectful of personal space and physical distance.

 Growing up, hugging was alien to me.
 Never saw my Chinese-Malaysian parents hugging each other when I was little.
 Out of spite my Caucasian classmates pushed me to the ground in the playground.
 My Asian classmates hid away studying.
 No one whom I could hug, and no one hugged me.

 This changed when I moved back to Melbourne for university.
 On campus, many of my Asian and non-Asian friends were fond of greeting me with their arms around me.
 It felt odd.
-After a while, I decided to go along with this and realised hugging is…nice.
-Warmth between two bodies.
-Two people.
-Two hearts, so close.
+After a while, I decided to go along with this and realised hugging is nice.

 When we hug, we love.
 We learn to give.
 And above all, we learn to trust.